valkey-io/valkey-glide/RELEASING.md

 ### Release Schedule

 This section is currently under review.
+The release schedule will be soon published on the [wiki](https://github.com/valkey-io/valkey-glide/wiki).

 ## GLIDE - How to release a new version